Does my child need to file taxes if he or she earns income — Is filing a separate child income tax return necessary?

 - Qualifying widow(er)

-Even if your dependent isn’t required to file a return, he or she must file to receive a refund due from wage withholding.
+Even if your dependent doesn’t have to file a return, they could still file to get a refund of wage withholding.

 Earned income is usually: